OmarSenger/Al-Ahly-FC/README.md

 For Africa Champions League Winner ,

-Simply an App to show some of the club players with their details in a seperate page , using the navigator to send the details of the clicked player from the first page to the second page to show .
+Simply an App to show some of the club players with their details in a separate page , using the navigator to send the details of the clicked player from the first page to the second page to show .

 * JUST USED ONLY 2 PAGES *